Install FreeBSD operating system

 Congratulations!
 FreeBSD installation is complete.
 Time to reboot the system.
 Select

-and press
+Reboot and press

-.
+Enter.
 On system reboot, the user should slip into the BIOS menu to change the boot option so that the system will boot from the hard disk drive (HDD).

 1.3FreeBSD System Setup